georgebjork/Elevator-Simulator-/README.md

 This is an elevator simulator that is co authored with Adam Cassidy

 This simulator was created for our final project in our data strucutres class.
-The purpose of this simulator was to build the most effiecnt algorithim we could and stress test it given differnt distributions of people throughout a building.
+The purpose of this simulator was to build the most effiecnt algorithim we could and stress test it given different distributions of people throughout a building.
 The program will execute 1000 runs of each distribution and collect 5 different data sets

   a.
 Total Time (How long on average did the elevator run for)